Housing Services and Coronavirus – an update for BHT tenants

 - We’re contacting vulnerable tenants to offer reassurance, advice and support where possible.

-- Staff are once again predominantly working from home and we’re minimising face to face contact where we can.
-Our contact with you will be mainly via telephone or email.
+- Staff are still predominantly working from home and we are minimising face to face contact where we can.

-- In accordance with Government guidelines, we will continue lettings and mutual exchanges and our repair service will also continue as normal while following the safety precautions detailed below.
+- Lettings, mutual exchanges and our repair service will also continue as normal while following the safety precautions detailed below.

 BHT is pleased to announce that our normal repair service will continue following updated government guidance and extensive discussions with our contractors.